SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

     ![Android App first open](media/deep-links-self-serve/deep-links-android-first-time-open.png)

- 1. <a name="autoverify"></a> In `AndroidManifest.xml`, you can set your domain `intent-filter` to `autoVerify` to favor opening your app instead of asking the user - see [here](https://developer.android.com/training/app-links/verify-site-associations).
+ 1. <a name="auto-verify"></a> In `AndroidManifest.xml`, you can set your domain `intent-filter` to `autoVerify` to favor opening your app instead of asking the user - see [here](https://developer.android.com/training/app-links/verify-site-associations).

     ```xml
     <intent-filter android:autoVerify="true">
     ```

     This requires your `assetlinks.json` file to be hosted on your specific tracking domain.
-This is explained further in the [hosting](#hosting) and [troubleshooting](#troubleshooting) sections.
+This is explained further in the [hosting](#hosting) and [troubleshooting](#testing-auto-verify) sections.
 ---
 ## <a name="tracking"></a> Deep links and click tracking

-Setting up a [custom tracking domain](./nabling-multiple-custom-tracking-domains) is useful for branding and email reputation.
+Setting up a [custom tracking domain](./enabling-multiple-custom-tracking-domains) is useful for branding and email reputation.
 It is required for click tracking of deep links in your HTML email.

 It's best to choose a subdomain (e.g. `track.example.com`), so that subdomain can be redirected, while your website uses your organizational domain.
 Each tracking domain can serve regular email tracked links and deep links.
 Your content can use a mixture of both kinds of link inside the same email.